Trump Has A Red Button On The Oval Office Desk To Order A Coke

 Because, I mean, there's got to be perks when you're the leader of the free world, right?

-Reporters have already noted Trump's fondness for the sweet drink.
+Reporters have already noted Trump's fondness for the sweet bubbly drink.

 And the president has tweeted quite a bit about his feelings on Diet Coke in the past.

-Notice anything peculiar sitting on the president's desk, just within reach of his thirsty hands?
+But that was before he was president.
+Notice anything peculiar sitting on his desk, just within reach of his thirsty hands?

 Let's go in for a closer look.